nlapalu/MSTS/doc/MSTS_detect_nucleosomes.md

 #### cluster plot

-After the K-Means clustering, we also generate a catoon with several plots.
+After the K-Means clustering, we also generate a cartoon with several plots.
 The main plot (on the right) displays the average profil for each detected clusters.
 On the left, there is a plot for each cluster with the average profil, the first and third quartile (gray) and the extrem values (specific color).
 We report also the number of nucleosomes affected to each cluster and the associated classification (very-well, well, fuzzy, bad).

 <img src="images/clusters.png">